Elements: earth fire

 Now living near Cambridge, Martha has been influenced in how scientific research influences our understanding of the natural world.
 Through observing nature and biomimicry, she has developed a process that allows her to 'draw' with a sand solution.
 This painstaking method enables the creation of form through line and texture around which other materials and pigments are then accumulated over time.
 The aim is to explore and mimic processes in the natural environment and continues her obsession with geometry, measure of the earth.

-By reducing compositional elements to the minimum, I can explore natural pattern.
-I use repetition, sorting and accumulation to emphasise the organic ordering of parts to create heavily textured surfaces.
+By reducing compositional elements to the minimum, she can explore natural pattern.
+She uses repetition, sorting and accumulation to emphasise the organic ordering of parts to create heavily textured surfaces.
 Concentrating on patterns of repetition that are present on many scales, reminiscent of satellite imagery and microscopy.

 Through her work Martha seeks to reach a combination of these ingredients, aiming for a point of both tension and harmony where a frisson occurs.
 She aims to create pieces that provoke contemplation on the similarity and complexity of mathematical patterns around us.